elastic/apm-pipeline-library/vars/README.md

 ```

 * credentialsId: The credentials to login to GCP.
 (Optional).
-* secret: Name of the secret on the the vault root path.
+* secret: Name of the secret on the the vault root path (supported fields: credentials and value).
 (Optional).
 * role_id: vault role ID if using the secret argument (Optional).
 Default 'vault-role-id'
 * secret_id: vault secret ID if using the secret argument (Optional).
 Default 'vault-secret-id'